ArthurBarthur/ArthursAudioBPs/README.md

 # Discussion/more info:
 https://forums.unrealengine.com/development-discussion/audio/1618651

-# V1000
-Huge refactor this time!
-Finally made a plugin, Arthurs Audio-Visual Toolkit.
-All the nice stuff is in there now, separated from the rest of the project.
-Super portable when we just want the tools over on a different project, instead of including ALL the example levels and stuff in it!
-The plugin should be on Unreal Marketplace soon, will update with link.
-For now this project works standalone no problem.
 # Feature Examples

 - Huge hub-level with gamemode, doors to all levels, lots of silly BPs and more.